splunk/public-o11y-docs/metrics-and-metadata/search.rst

 Supported search prefixes
 ===============================

 Narrow your search results to specific types of objects by using one of the supported search prefixes to indicate what type of information you're searching for.
-While wildcard characters are not supported, search will match on substrings.
+While wildcard characters are not supported, search does match on substrings.

 Supported search prefixes include: